Slot rules himself out of Tottenham contention

-Arne Slot rules himself out of running for Tottenham head coach
+Tottenham: Arne Slot rules himself out of contention for Spurs job

 Last updated on .From the section Tottenham

-Arne Slot says he wants to remain as Feyenoord manager - ruling himself out of contention for the Tottenham job.
+Arne Slot says he wants to stay as Feyenoord manager - ruling himself out of contention for the Tottenham job.

-Dutchman Slot had been heavily linked with a move to Spurs after Antonio Conte's sacking in March.
+The 44-year-old Dutchman had been heavily linked with a move to Spurs after Antonio Conte's sacking in March.

-The 44-year-old led Feyenoord to the 2022-23 Eredivisie title and talks took place on Wednesday about a potential new deal at the Rotterdam-based club.
+Slot, who led Feyenoord to the 2022-23 Eredivisie title, held talks with the Rotterdam-based club on Wednesday about a potential extension to his contract.

 "I have been hearing a lot of rumours going around about other interest in me," said Slot.